dbmcclain/Lisp-Actors/README.md

 Sent messages are accumulated locally into a chain of message events, linked by next pointers.
 When a block of messages is committed into the event queue, the entire chain is placed on the event queue.
 The next available thread will dequeue that chain, peel off the first message for itself, and spill the remaining messages back into the event queue.
 As a speedup optimization, when an Actor has generated new messages, its current dispatch thread will peel off the first for itself and submit the remainder (if any) as a block to the event queue.

-You cannot reliably predict which thread will dispatch any particular message to an Actor.
+You cannot reliably predict which thread will dispatch any particular message sent to an Actor.

 If an Actor exits abnormally then all of its staged BECOME and SENDS are discarded, and it is as though the errant message were never delivered.